 The school has detailed procedures to safeguard pupils undertaking work experience, including arrangements for checking people who provide placements and supervise pupils on work experience.
+Which are in accordance with the guidance in KCSIE (September 2020).

 6.19.2 Children staying with host families - now referred to as homestay